 Whether members are requesting apps or installing them as needed, protect your workspace by developing an app approval policy aided by your IT, security and policy teams.

-Carefully consider internal protocols relating to data management to devise a policy that feels right for your team.
+Carefully consider internal protocols around data management to craft a policy that feels right for your team.
 Here are some questions to include in your review:

 Is there a valid business reason for using the app?